Applying for a place

 |Offer date||Deadline for lodging an appeal|

-‘On-time’ appeals will be heard within 40 school days of the deadline for lodging appeals.
-Appeals lodged after these dates will be heard within 40 school days of the appeal deadline or 30 school days of being lodged, whichever is the later date.
+On-time appeals will be heard within 40 school days of the deadline for lodging appeals.
+Appeals submitted after this date will be heard within 40 school days of the appeal deadline or 30 school days of being submitted, whichever is the later date.

 Mid-year appeals must be heard within 30 school days of receipt of the appeal.

 Parents/carers will be notified of their appeal date by an external agency engaged by the Ark network.

 Any additional evidence parents/carers wish to submit in support of their appeal must be sent to the external agency at least five working days before the hearing.
 Any evidence not submitted by this deadline may not be considered by the independent appeal panel.